Naspers leads $11M investment in South African insurtech Naked – TechCrunch

 South African insurtech platform Naked has raised $11 million in a Naspers-led round.
-Existing investors, Yellowwoods and Hollard, also participated in the funding round.
+Existing investors Yellowwoods and Hollard also participated in the funding round.

-This comes barely two weeks after Naspers, via its early-stage tech investment vehicle Naspers Foundry, invested in another South African insurtech platform Ctrl in its $2.3 million Series B round.
+This comes barely two weeks after Naspers, via its early-stage tech investment vehicle Naspers Foundry, invested in another South African insurtech platform, Ctrl, in its $2.3 million Series B round.

 Naked’s latest investment is a Series A round.
 According to a statement released by the company, Naspers Foundry invested $8.3 million as the lead investor — the largest the Naspers investment vehicle has made so far.

-Founded in 2018 by Alex Thomson, Sumarie Greybe, and Ernest North, Naked is a digital insurance platform covering cars, content, homes, and standalone items.
+Founded in 2018 by Alex Thomson, Sumarie Greybe and Ernest North, Naked is a digital insurance platform covering cars, content, homes and standalone items.
 The company says it employs artificial intelligence to create new processes and experiences for its customers.

-Africa’s insurance sector is worth over $68 billion in annual gross written premiums.
+Africa’s insurance sector is worth more than $68 billion in annual gross written premiums.
 South Africa makes up 70% of this market, with an annual gross written premiums market of over $47 billion.
 However, only a fraction of personal insurance is sold without human intervention.

 But the pandemic has changed the way South African millennials want to consume insurance products these days.
 While 28% of South African millennials are in the market for insurance, 60% of them would prefer communicating with their insurer via the internet.
 For insurers, this online automation can reduce the cost of a claims journey by 30%.